-Non-economic factors also have Impact on wellbeing (Frey and Stutzer 2002).
-Studies show that there is inverse relationship between age and wellbeing while age squared has positive association with wellbeing (see for example Blanchflower & Oswald, 2004a; Ferreri-Carbonell, & Gowdy, 2007).
-Different studies also examined the issue of social capital and its dimensions as determinant of wellbeing.
-Social capital has positive association with individual wellbeing (Portela et al.2013, Menon et al 2015).
+Non-economic factors also have Impact on well-being (Frey & Stutzer 2002).
+Studies show that there is inverse relationship between age and well-being while age square has positive association with well-being (see for example Blanchflower & Oswald, 2004a; Ferreri-Carbonell, & Gowdy, 2007).
+Different studies also examined the issue of social capital and its dimensions as determinant of well-being.
+Social capital has positive association with individual well-being (Portela et al., 2013, Menon et al., 2015).

-We can observe from the above discussion that scholars/researchers have explored the role of various factors in determining however we find little attention on the role of institutions especially informal institution on wellbeing.
-According to North, (1990, 1991) institutions are the humanly devised constraints that structure political, economic and social interaction and include both formal institutions and informal institutions.
-Formal institutions or rules are property rights, constitutions and laws whereas Informal rules or institutions are traditions, sanctions, codes of conduct and customs.
-According to North (1991) informal institutions are part of our culture while formal institutions are developed by the state.
+We can observe from the above discussion that scholars/researchers have explored the role of various factors in determining wellbeing.
+However, we find little attention on the role of institutions especially informal institutions on well-being.
+According to North (1990, 1991) institutions are the humanly devised constraints that structure political, economic and social interaction and include both formal institutions and informal institutions.
+Formal institutions or rules are observable and well documented constitutions, laws & regulations, policies and procedures; whereas Informal rules or institutions are unwritten but socially accepted traditions, cultures and customs.
+According to North (1991) informal institutions are part of our culture and traditions while formal institutions are developed by the state.

 Formal rules determine the economic system (i.e., contracts and property rights), political system (i.e., individual rights and the governance structure), and the enforcement system (i.e., the police and the judiciary).
 Formal rules are enforced by different means of sanctions such as execution, fines, and imprisonment.
-On the other hand Informal rules involve through various mechanisms such as teaching, oral tradition and imitation from one generation to another and are enforced by sanctions such as loss of reputation, ostracism by neighbors and friends and social exclusion.
+On the other hand, Informal rules evolve through various mechanisms such as teaching, norms, cultures, traditions or imitation from one generation to another and are enforced by sanctions such as loss of reputation, ostracism by neighbors and friends and social exclusion.
 As North (1990) illustrate, institutions play role in maintaining order and minimizing uncertainty.

-Strong formal and informal institutions are necessary for higher wellbeing of individuals.
-If formal institutions like police, judiciary and markets are strong then demand of different goods and services such as justice from courts and high quality good from market will satisfied easily.
-All this will increase the wellbeing of individual.
-Similarly if informal institution like family, friend, and neighbourhood are strong people will enjoy variety of goods and services which increase their wellbeing by saving time and money.
-We find work on the effects of formal institutions on wellbeing (Dreher C.B.A. & Fischer
+Strong formal and informal institutions are necessary for well-being of individuals.
+If formal institutions like police, judiciary, health system and markets are strong and functioning effectively, then demand for different goods and services, such as justice from courts and high quality good from market will be satisfied easily.
+All this will lead to increase in the well-being of individual.

-J.A.V.
-2010; Rode, 2013; Wicher J.2014; Spruk R. and Kes^{}eljevic A.2016) however, there is a room for examining the impact of informal institutions on wellbeing.
-This research aims to fill this gap and provide empirical evidence related to the impact of informal institutions on wellbeing.
+Similarly, if informal institutions like family, friends, and neighbourhood are good, people will also enjoy variety of goods and services which increase their well-being by saving time and money.
+We find work on the effects of formal institutions on well-being (Dreher & Fischer 2010; Rode, 2013; Wicher 2014; Spruk & Kes'eljevic,2016) however, there is a room for examining the impact of informal institutions on well-being.
+This research aims to fill this gap and provide empirical evidence related to the impact of informal institutions on well-being.

-The rest of the paper is organised as follows; Section 2 presents literature on socioeconomic and demographic factors of wellbeing and then highlights the role of institutions on wellbeing.
-This chapter also provides the literature on the measurement of wellbeing.
-Section 3 discusses theoretical framework and methodology Section 4 explains result.
+The rest of the paper is organised as follows; Section 2 presents literature on socio-economic and demographic factors of well-being and then highlights the role of institutions on well-being.
+This chapter also provides the literature on the measurement of well-being.
+Section 3 discusses theoretical framework and methodology.
+Section 4 explains results.
 Section 5 presents conclusion, and policy recommendations.